MircoWerner/Planet-Fireworks/README.md

 # Planet-Fireworks

 This program was created as a little project on New Year's Eve.
-It shows a small procedural generated earth-like planet from which fireworks are being launched into the air.
+It shows a small procedural generated earth-like planet from which fireworks are launched into the air.
 It is written in Java and uses LWJGL to access OpenGL.

 ## Table of contents
 1. [ System Requirements ](#system)